 Focus on Yourself

 Leadership at work begins with an individual’s actions.
 It is only your actions that are truly under your control in your life.
 First, look at yourself before you ask for a promotion or search for a management position.
 Are you displaying the traits and skills that make a good leader?
 Is it possible to develop them if you don’t already have them?
 Keep improving your current skills as well as learning new tools with CANI – a continuous and never-ending improvement process.
+Additionally, you can also take an online leadership training course.
+Doing so should give you the basic skills that you need to improve yourself as a leader.

 Focus on the skills that will add the most value to your company when thinking about which ones to learn.
 What certifications or software knowledge do you need for your company?
 How effective would it be for you if you improved your email writing skills or became a great public speaker?
 As soon as promotion time comes, you’ll be noticed for exceeding expectations and demonstrating your potential.